Home > Professional Development > SEDA-PDF > What is SEDA-PDF? > Named Awards > Developing Leaders

 Award recipients will have shown how their work is informed by the SEDA Values

-- An understanding of how people learn
+- Developing understanding of how people learn

-- Working in and developing learning communities
+- Working with and developing learning communities

-- Working effectively with diversity and promoting inclusivity
+- Valuing diversity and promoting inclusivity

 Further guidance on the SEDA Values.

 The emphasis in the development outcomes is on the reflective process of professional development.
 The outcomes put the onus on the individual to take responsibility for their own development and suggests a process for this.
 Award recipients will be able to:

 - Identify their own professional development goals, directions or priorities

 - Plan for their initial and / or continuing professional development

 - Review their development and their practice, and the relations between them.